dean0x7d/pybinding/docs/materials/phosphorene.rst

 ===========

 .. meta::
-   :description: Collection of phosphorene lattices, constants and fields for Pybinding
+   :description: Collection of phosphorene lattices, constants and fields for pybinding

 .. module:: pybinding.repository.phosphorene